ArbeChumala/cs30-major-project/proposal.md

 ## Needs To Have List
 - Realistics physics (collisions, elasticity, friction, gravity, etc.)
-- At least 1 functioning p5.party games
+- At least 1 functioning p5.party game

 ## Nice To Have List
 - 3+ games (likely all using similar physics)